 pin to buffer, pin to die pad, and die pad to buffer in three separate Interconnect Models

 Note that these rules apply to the complete list of Interconnect Models that are included in each Interconnect Model Group.
-It is necessary but not sufficient condition that the Interconnect Models in one Interconnect Model Set satisfy these rules in order for the rules to be satisfied in any Interconnect Model Group containing the Interconnect Model Set.
+It is a necessary but not sufficient condition that the Interconnect Models in one Interconnect Model Set satisfy these rules in order for the rules to be satisfied in any Interconnect Model Group containing the Interconnect Model Set.

-If an *_I/O pin_name has terminals in an Interconnect Model(s) in the Interconnect Model Group with the interface combinations: pin to buffer, or pin to die pad and die pad to buffer, then the Interconnect Model(s) in the Interconnect Model Group define the full interconnect electrical path between the pin and buffer interfaces.
-If this is not he case then:
+If an *_I/O pin_name appears on terminal lines of Interconnect Model(s) in the Interconnect Model Group with the interface combinations: pin to buffer, or pin to die pad and die pad to buffer, then the Interconnect Model(s) in the Interconnect Model Group define the full interconnect electrical path between the pin and buffer interfaces.
+If this is not the case then:

-If an *_I/O pin_name has only a pin to die pad Interconnect Model in the Interconnect Model Group, then the *_I/O pin_name electrical path from the die pad to buffer shall be shorted.
+If an *_I/O pin_name appears only in a pin to die pad Interconnect Model in the Interconnect Model Group, then the *_I/O pin_name electrical path from the die pad to buffer shall be shorted.

-If an *_I/O pin_name has only a buffer to die pad Interconnect Model in the Interconnect Model Group, then the *_I/O pin_name electrical path from die pad to buffer shall be connected using any other existing package model in this document including those under [Package] R_pkg, L_pkg, and C_pkg entries; [Pin] R_pin, L_pin, and C_pin entries in this section; or entries under the [Define Package Model] keyword described in Section 7.
+If an *_I/O pin_name appears only in a buffer to die pad Interconnect Model in the Interconnect Model Group, then the *_I/O pin_name electrical path from die pad to buffer shall be connected using any other existing package model in this document including those under [Package] R_pkg, L_pkg, and C_pkg entries; [Pin] R_pin, L_pin, and C_pin entries in this section; or entries under the [Define Package Model] keyword described in Section 7.
 Note, if several [Define Package Model] keywords exist, the EDA tool may have to select which on one to use.
 EDA tools may provide the option to ignore any of the other package model formats and to use shorted paths instead.

-If an *_I/O pin_name is not a terminal in any Interconnect Model in an Interconnect Model Group, then the EDA tool should use any other existing package model in this document.
+If an *_I/O pin_name does not appear on a terminal line in any Interconnect Model in an Interconnect Model Group, then the EDA tool should use any other existing package model in this document.

 If a PDN structure has terminals in an Interconnect Model(s) in the Interconnect Model Group with the interface combinations: pin to buffer, or pin to die pad and die pad to buffer, then the Interconnect Model(s) in the Interconnect Model Group define the full PDN electrical path between the pin and buffer interfaces.
-If this is not he case then:
+If this is not the case then:

 If rail terminals describe a PDN structure with only a pin to die pad Interconnect Model in the Interconnect Model Group, then the rail electrical path from the die pad to buffer shall be shorted.
 Note, the shorted connections from the die pad terminal names to the buffer interface rail terminal names might require using the information under the [Pin], [Pin Mapping], [Die Supply Pads] or [Bus Label] keywords in this section.